 Inspiring climate awareness book

-September 3, 2020 Climate Planet Foundation launched an easy-to-read and inspiring climate awareness book "Hvis Vi Vil" (December 2020 the English version "If We Act Now" is published).
+In 2020, Climate Planet Foundation launched an easy-to-read and inspiring climate awareness book "Hvis Vi Vil" (Danish) / "If We Act Now" (English).
 The book is anchored in the latest science, and provides a fact-based overview of the climate change issue, cutting through the confusion and providing concrete do’s and don’ts to save the climate.
 Aimed at bringing the climate change debate to a more actionable level, the book is written and produced by Zetland and funded by Climate Planet Foundation.
-Published by Gads Forlag.
+Published by Gads Forlag

 The Climate Science Curriculum